Until the last cent is gone…

 Do not be fooled.
 While the American left screams in faux pain and disgust when they are accurately tagged as socialists/Marxists/communists, they are without question following a path to confiscation of private property (wealth) for the purposes of redistribution of wealth according to their desires.
-The inconsistence of their positions to the concept of individual freedom is stark while their alignment with Marx’s Communist Manifesto is legion.
-Most claim the intellectual and, moral high ground and I don’t believe that they even realize that they are Communists and that communism is the enemy of freedom.
+The inconsistency of their positions to the concept of individual freedom is stark – while their alignment with Marx’s Communist Manifesto is legion.
+Most claim the intellectual and moral high ground and I don’t believe they even realize that they are Communists and that communism is the enemy of freedom.
 This is apparently the depth and breadth of the “groupthink” that passes for intellectual curiosity in academia these days.
 They are the modern incarnation of Lenin’s “useful idiots”.

 Contrast the quotes above with these:

 By Liberty I understand the Power which every Man has over his own Actions, and his Right to enjoy the Fruits of his Labour, Art, and Industry, as far as by it he hurts not the Society, or any Members of it, by taking from any Member, or by hindering him from enjoying what he himself enjoys.
 The Fruits of a Man’s honest Industry are the just Rewards of it, ascertained to him by natural and eternal Equity, as is his Title to use them in the Manner which he thinks fit: And thus, with the above Limitations, every Man is sole Lord and Arbitrer of his own private Actions and Property.